tencentyun/intlcloud-documents/yehe_doc/移动服务/腾讯移动推送/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 - attributes: a dictionary in key-value pairs for user attribute strings, which cannot contain spaces or tabs.

 > ?
 >- The keys must be first configured on the console.
-This feature will be supported soon.
 >- Use a dictionary in key-value pairs for user attributes and use `account` as a fixed `key`.
 >- Syntax for Objective-C: @{@"gender": @"Female", @"age": @"29"};
 >- Syntax for Swift: ["gender":"Female", "age": "29"]